Sugar Cube House

 - Architects usually start with sketches of their buildings.
 Your child can do the same before creating a sugar cube house or mansion.
 Have him sketch his vision of a house on scratch paper.
 Let him make it as fanciful as he’d like!
 He’ll use this sketch as a blueprint for his sugar cube house.

 - The cubes will be the building blocks of the new house.
-Have him start by putting liquid glue on the cardboard base where he plans to place the house's "foundation" -- first level of cubes.
-Have him lay down his first layer.
+Have him start by putting liquid glue on the cardboard base where he plans to place the house's "foundation"—which will consist of first level of cubes.
+Have him lay down this first layer.

 - From there, he can liquid glue on top of the first level of cubes, then glue on a second level of cubes.

 - Have him keep repeating the gluing and stacking of sugar cubes until he reaches a place where he wants to put a window or door.
-When he gets there, have him leave a blank space and build (and glue) a tower of cubes on either side of the blank space for as high as he'd like the window or door to go.
+When he gets there, have him leave a blank space and build (glue) a tower of cubes on either side of the blank space as high as he'd like the window or door to go.